-A simple vacuuming job is likely not going to remove the dust mites that live in it.
-If your office is carpeted, you will want to make sure that the carpets are deep cleaned very regularly.
-This is especially true for restaurants.
-If you are serving food in a carpeted environment, the dust and dust mites are going to collect beneath the fibers and feed on specs of food left over once the customers are gone.
+In other commercial environments, this becomes even more important.
+In a carpeted restaurant, for example, the dust and dust mites will collect beneath the fibers and feed on specs of food left over once the customers are gone.
 The same goes for theaters and other event venues.
-Any place where there is heavy traffic, food, and carpet – you will want to invest in very regular deep down carpet cleaning.
+In any place where there is heavy traffic, food, and carpet, it’s essential to invest in very regular deep-down carpet cleaning.

 Clean up after construction projects

 Exterminating pests of all kinds is necessary to keep everyone in your office in the best of health.
-In addition to the initial extermination, general cleaning can make sure that they have no reason to return.
+In addition to the initial extermination, general cleaning can ensure they have no reason to return.